Green Dot Strategy

 Start Doing Dots Today

-Green Dot is built on the premise that in order to measurably reduce the perpetration of power-based personal violence, a cultural shift is necessary.
+Green Dot is built on the premise that in order to measurably reduce the perpetration of interpersonal violence, a cultural shift is necessary.

 In order to create a cultural shift, a critical mass of people will need to engage in a new behavior or set of behaviors that will make violence less sustainable within any given community.
 The "new behavior" is a green dot.